Sign In / Sign Out

 Previous topics include:

-Students will choose 9 credits of graduate coursework from disciplines outside of Communication.
+Students will choose 6 credit hours of graduate coursework from disciplines outside of communication.

-During the third or fourth year of the doctoral studies, the student concentrates much of his or her effort on a scholarly review of the areas of Communication.
-The student works with at least three faculty committee members to put together a reading list upon which the Comprehensive Exams, written and oral, are based.
+During the third or fourth year of doctoral studies, the student concentrates much of his or her effort on a scholarly review of the areas of communication.
+The student works with at least three faculty committee members to put together a reading list upon which the comprehensive exams, (written and oral), are based.
 The student completes 8 hours of "closed-book" written exam and 16 hours of "open-book" written exam, completed within one calendar week.
 The oral exam is conducted after the conclusion of the written exam and serves to clarify the student's answers to the written questions.
 Often, the literature review that the student conducts during this time period becomes the basis of the doctoral dissertation.

 The doctoral dissertation is an extensive piece of original research that demonstrates the capability of the student to act as an independent scholar and use experimental methods.
 The dissertation is closely supervised by the research advisor and at least two additional faculty members who constitute the dissertation committee.
 There are three components.
 First, the student writes a formal dissertation proposal and defends it to the committee.
 After the proposal defense, the student is admitted to Ph.D. candidacy by the Graduate College.
 Second, following data collection, there is a “data meeting” at which the analysis is reviewed by the committee.
 The process culminates with the student’s defense of the dissertation before the committee and the academic community.